edzaga/sql-course/sql-course-en/lectures/week1/lecture3.rst

 is false and it is represented by the value “false.”

-The clauses `C` can be connected with the logical operators, which like the previous ones that were used as Comparator (between attributes or constrant attribute), thrown bololean (true or false) result:
+The clauses `C` can be connected with the logical operators, which like the previous ones that were used as Comparator (between attributes or constant attribute), thrown bololean (true or false) result:

 * **NOT**: The ``NOT`` operator denotes a true output if the input is false, and a false exit if input is true.
   Notation in Relational Algebra: `¬ \text{C}_1`